 The daylily family and close relatives have been reclassified in recent years.
 Based on new evidence, the Angiosperm Phylogeny Group, or APG, promoted subfamilies of the old family group, Xanthorrhoeaceae, into their own families, Asphodelaceae being one of them.
 Members of this family are monocots, distinguished by parallel veins in their leaves and sexual parts in threes.
 Family members include daylily and aloe.

 Generally, this family has regular flowers with four separate sepals and four separate petals and an equal number of, or twice as many, stamens as petals.
 Characteristic of this family, the styles of the pistil are fused, but not the lobes, forming a distinctive four-part stigma.
 Members of this family include evening primrose, enchanter’s nightshade, and beeblossom.

-This family consist of monocots – easily identifiable by the parallel rather than branching veins in their leaves.
+This family consists of monocots – easily identifiable by the parallel rather than branching veins in their leaves.
 The family typically has three sepals and three petals that are similar in size and color plus six stamens and a three-part stigma.
 Although similar to members of the Lily family, genetic evidence has forced taxonomists to place this group in its own family.
 Members of this family include asparagus, hostas, lily-of-the-valley, Canada mayflower, solomon’s seal, and solomon’s plume.

 This often showy, five-petaled flower has a distinctive arrangement of sexual parts with stamens fused around the pistil forming a fuzzy column at the center of the flower.
 The family includes hollyhock, hibiscus, malva, okra, and cotton.
 Taxonomists include two subfamilies in Malvaceae, basswood trees and cacao trees, although their flowers do not have fused stamens.